For decades, transferring from California Community Colleges has challenged students, often requiring them to aim for multiple moving targets.

 guarantees admission into the CSU system with junior standing

-*AB 2302 (Fong) was also passed in 2010, which requested that a pathway similar to SB 1440 to be developed for students transferring into the University of California system.
+*Assembly Bill 2302 (Fong) was also passed in 2010, which requested that a pathway similar to Senate Bill 1440 to be developed for students transferring into the University of California system.

 Since the passage of SB 1440 in 2010, The Campaign for College Opportunity and other entities have monitored implementation and provided reports on progress.
 The bottom line: much has been done, but implementation varies widely throughout the state at both community college and CSU campuses.
 In 2013, Senator Alex Padilla authored clean-up legislation, SB 440, to ensure that transfer reform is implemented according to the intent of the original legislation.
 It was signed by Governor Brown in October 2013

 2020 Associate Degree for Transfer Implementation Data – Colleges and universities recognized by the Campaign for College Opportunity for their excellence in implementing the Associate Degree for Transfer.

 2020 Associate Degree for Transfer Equity Indices – Colleges and universities recognized by the Campaign for College Opportunity for their excellence in implementing the Associate Degree for Transfer for Black and Latinx Students.